republicofmakers/SW-XIAO-Arduino-HTTP-009/README.md

 Here is simple HTTP test code for control a led with a simple webserver.

-I can use this code only can be used bluetooth ESP devices.
+I can use this code only can be used for ESP devices.
 I used XIAO-C6.

 Starts: